AS1100K/aether/README.md

 A Collection of Minecraft Bots written in rust mainly developed for `2b2t.org`.

 > [!WARNING]
 > This repository is archived i.e. it will no longer be maintained.
-This is done as the project has moved to
-> [SpaceBots](https://github.com/spacebots-org) for providing high quality bots.
 >
 > These bot should remain functional but may contains bugs and can break due to breaking changes in azalea.